Chewy Date Granola Bars

 The Search for the Perfect Granola Bar Recipe

 Granola bars are the perfect snack.
-They’re chewy, healthy, satisfying and if made right, delicious.
+They’re chewy, healthy, satisfying and delicious!
 A while back I was on the hunt for a recipe so I could start making them at home.
-Most were full of added sugar and fat to allow the bars to stick together: not what I was looking for.
+Most were full of added sugar and fat to allow the bars to stick together – not what I was looking for.
 After making about a dozen recipes, I stumbled upon a gem.
 After altering it a bit (I can never follow a recipe for what it is), this recipe was born.
 I will never use another method to make granola bars, this one is perfect.
 Of course, you can alter the ingredients to create different tastes, but the base is the same: dates.
 Once pulverized, they act like glue, holding all the components together and adding a natural sweetness (and a whole lot of fiber).
 I have the Minimalist Baker to thank for the inspiration to the best granola bars, ever!

 Despite having a large amount of dates in this recipe, you’ll never know they’re in here.
 So if you don’t particularly fancy dates, don’t let it discourage you from trying these granola bars.
 If your typical diet doesn’t often include dates, you may wish to add them in, for they are an amazing fruit.
 Those wrinkled, little brown nuggets are nutrient dense and full of body-loving benefits.
 Easy to digest, they’re high in potassium, iron, Vitamin A and K, fiber, flavonoids plus they contain 15 minerals and 23 amino acids not present in most other fruits!
 (And this is the shortened list!)
 (1) In combination with the other ingredients, these granola bars are a nutritional powerhouse snack!